|

 Chokladkoppen is a packed Old Town hang-out, famous for homemade sweets and cakes, plus

 eponymous white hot chocolate that'll make your willy wonka.
-A beautiful space with vast
+Not far away on Nytorget you'll find Urban Deli which has a fantastic

 TO DANCE